J. Cole: 2019: Revenge of the Dreamers III

 On January 6, 2019, Cole took to Twitter to announce Dreamville's compilation album Revenge of the Dreamers III by uploading a gold poster-like invitation.
 Recording sessions took place in Atlanta beginning January 6 through January 16, 2019.
 Throughout the 10-days of recording, invitations were shared by the entire Dreamville roster, among other artists and producers outside of Dreamville.
 A total of 343 artists and producers were invited to the sessions including, Big K.R.I.T., Mike Will Made It, DJ Khaled, Swizz Beatz, Tay Keith, T.I, Rick Ross, 9th Wonder and Wale, among others.
 On January 23, 2019, Cole released his first lead single since 2013 titled, "Middle Child".
 With only one day of tracking, "Middle Child" debuted at number 26 on the US Billboard Hot 100.
 The following week, the song peaked at number 4, making it Cole's highest charting song.
 Cole performed at the 2019 NBA All-Star Game for its halftime show on February 17, 2019, in Charlotte.
 He performed "Middle Child", "A Lot", "ATM", "Love Yourz" and "No Role Modelz".
 On May 23, 2019, Cole was featured alongside American rapper and singer Travis Scott on American rapper Young Thug's single "The London", which would become the lead single from Thug's debut studio album, So Much Fun.
+"The London" would later reach number twelve on the Billboard Hot 100 chart.

-On June 12, 2019, the first of two sets of dual singles from Revenge of the Dreamers III were released: "Down Bad" featuring Cole, JID, Bas, EarthGang, and Young Nudy, and "Got Me" featuring Ari Lennox, Omen, Ty Dolla Sign, and Dreezy.
+On June 12, 2019, the first of two sets of dual singles from Revenge of the Dreamers III were released: "Down Bad" featuring Cole, JID, Bas, EarthGang, and Young Nudy and "Got Me" featuring Ari Lennox, Omen, Ty Dolla Sign, and Dreezy.
 On July 1, 2019, the second set of dual singles from the album were released: "LamboTruck" featuring Cozz, Reason, and Childish Major and "Costa Rica" featuring Bas, JID, Guapdad 4000, Reese Laflare, Jace, Mez, Smokepurpp, Buddy, and Ski Mask the Slump God.
 Dreamville announced the album's release date on the same day and was selling limited merchandise on July 1, related to the album.
 On July 2, 2019, Dreamville Presents: REVENGE was released on the label's official YouTube account, a film documenting the album's recording sessions in Atlanta.

 Revenge of the Dreamers III debuted at number one on the US Billboard 200 with 115,000 album-equivalent units, of which 24,000 were pure album sales, earning Cole his sixth consecutive number-one album in the country.
 The album was certified Platinum by the Recording Industry Association of America (RIAA).
 The album was nominated for Best Rap Album at the 62nd Annual Grammy Awards, while "Middle Child" and "Down Bad" were nominated for Best Rap Performance.
 Cole's collaboration with 21 Savage "A Lot" received a Grammy Award for Best Rap Song, making this his first Grammy Award win.